Sleep Apnea

 • Early-onset dementia

 Each of these health conditions can decrease an individual’s life expectancy and have the potential to become chronic and debilitating, so it’s essential to be compliant and consistent with sleep apnea treatment.
-Effective sleep apnea treatment will help you avoid a decreased life expectancy caused by untreated sleep apnea.
+Addressing cognitive decline risks in women through effective sleep apnea treatment can also help you avoid a decreased life expectancy caused by untreated sleep apnea.

 Sleep Apnea Treatment Can Improve Health, Increase Life Expectancy, and Reduce Risks